First try at a complete performance

 Here is part of the performance score showing the three staves for each instrument.

-And here is a link to the earlier performance for comparison.
+And here is the earlier performance for comparison.

 So it seems I could probably create a performance of the whole of the 2nd movement.
 Although if 15 seconds took 15 hours, 20 mintues would take … a long time!
 And because of the inclusion of the multi divisi choir and multi divisi strings in the other movements they would probably take nearer 100 VSL virtual instruments and nearer 300 staves and consequently a lot longer to create per minute of music.
 So a full performance of the other movements is daunting and would need more RAM and a more powerful PC.
 Both of which are achievable in the not too distant future.
 But as for time and sanity?…